-For a list of Booleans, an explanation of what each one is, and whether they are on or off, run the semanage boolean -1 command as the Linux root user.
+For a list of Booleans, an explanation of what each one is, and whether they are on or off, run the semanage boolean -I command as the Linux root user.
 The following example does not list all Booleans and the output is shortened for brevity:

-~]# semanage boolean -l SELinux boolean State Default Description smartmon_3ware can (off , off) Determine whether smartmon mpd_enable_homedirs traverse (off , off) Determine whether mpd can
+~]# semanage boolean -l SELinux boolean State Default Description smartmon_3ware (off , off) Determine whether smartmon can... mpd_enable_homedirs (off , off) Determine whether mpd can traverse...